 For an eCommerce website owner, the status quo bias means two things:

 - Firstly, it means any initial design or structural changes to a website need to be done carefully and slowly.
 Massive overhauls can often mess with people since they’re already familiar with a particular way of doing things; a sudden change could force them to look elsewhere.

 - Secondly, it’s vital to ensure that the transition for new customers away from competitors is simple and as smooth as possible.
 If that move is difficult, it will only reinforce the status quo bias that moving is too much of a hassle.

 #5: Price Framing

 Price framing is another useful tool available in our eCommerce box of tricks.
-This is the idea that in order to identify the value of something, it must be compared to something else.
+This is the idea that to identify the value of something, it must be compared to something else.

 We’re often reluctant to buy a product until we can compare it with other products, and you certainly don’t want a customer looking to competitors.

-The economy package will usually be so basic that it won’t cover the needs of the many and the business package will only satisfy the needs of a few.
-All of these factors combined mean that the standard package becomes the most attractive, both in terms of cost and features.
+The economy package will usually be so basic that it won’t cover the needs of the many, and the business package will only satisfy the needs of a few.
+These factors combined mean that the standard package becomes the most attractive, both in cost and features.

-Sales tactics and smart psychology tips have been a mainstay in retail circles for centuries, which just goes to show how compelling psychology can be when convincing customers to buy.
+Sales tactics and smart psychology tips have been a mainstay in retail circles for centuries, showing how compelling psychology can convince customers to buy.

-The challenge is instead to convince them to buy from us there and then – waiting can often mean they change their mind or visit a competitor with a comparable product.
+The challenge is to convince them to buy from us there, and then – waiting can often mean they change their mind or visit a competitor with a comparable product.